corda/corda/docs/source/key-concepts-djvm.rst

 memory.
 Types of expensive byte code include method invocation, memory allocation, branching and exception throwing.

 The cost instrumentation strategy used is a simple one: just counting byte code that are known to be expensive to execute.
-Method size can be limited and jumps count towards the budget, so such a strategy is guaranteed to eventually terminate.
+The methods can be limited in size and jumps count towards the costing budget, allowing us to determine a consistent halting criteria.
 However it is still possible to construct byte code sequences by hand that take excessive amounts of time to execute.
 The cost instrumentation is designed to ensure that infinite loops are terminated and that if the cost of verifying a transaction becomes unexpectedly large (*e.g.*, contains algorithms with complexity exponential in transaction size) that all nodes agree precisely on when to quit.
 It is not intended as a protection against denial of service attacks.
 If a node is sending you transactions that appear designed to simply waste your CPU time then simply blocking that node is sufficient to solve the problem, given the lack of global broadcast.

 The budgets are separate per operation code type, so there is no unified cost model.
 Additionally the instrumentation is high overhead.
-A more sophisticated design would be to statically calculate byte code costs as much as possible ahead of time, by instrumenting only the entry point of 'accounting blocks', *i.e.*, runs of basic blocks that end with either a method return or a backwards jump.
+A more sophisticated design would be to calculate byte code costs statically as much as possible ahead of time, by instrumenting only the entry point of 'accounting blocks', *i.e.*, runs of basic blocks that end with either a method return or a backwards jump.
 Because only an abstract cost matters (this is not a profiler tool) and because the limits are expected to bet set relatively high, there is no need to instrument every basic block.
 Using the max of both